AviatrixSystems/Docs/HowTos/controller_backup.rst

 4. If AWS-KMS with Custom KMS ARN is selected, additional configuration will be needed:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     a.
-Create Custom Encryption Key by going to IAM->Encryption Keys->Create Key
+Create a Custom Encryption Key by going to IAM->Encryption Keys->Create Key

     |KMSKeyCreate|

-    b. copy the custom Key KMS ARN to the S3 encryption property configuration
+    b.
+Copy the custom Key KMS ARN to the S3 encryption property configuration

     .. note::

-        Make sure that the custom encryption key and the S3 bucket are in the same region
+        Make sure that the custom encryption key and the S3 bucket are in the same region.

     c.
 If IAM user is used for onboarding authentication, add user "aviatrix-role-app" into the key